tanya15gupta/Clash-Royale-Chest-System-Clone/README.md

 # Clash-Royale-Chest-System-Clone
 This is a clone of the Clash Royale chest system.
-Features:
+___
+# Features
+The Patterns and principles used in this project include:
+ * Chest spwaning.
+ * Can create any number of chests.
+ * State machine to handle states of the chest (locked, unlocked, unlocking)
+ * Total number of slots can be expanded.
+ * A Modal window that adjusts itself to fit the message.
 ___
 ___
 # Screenshots